 If you want the fastest possible mobile broadband then you’ll want a 5G device, of which there are a number available.

 At the time of writing, you can for example get the Vodafone 5G Mobile Hotspot.
-This Vodafone device is a rebranded ZTE MU5001 5G, and offers download speeds of up to 3.8Gbps.
+This Vodafone device is a rebranded ZTE U50, and offers download speeds of up to 2.63Gbps.

 That’s not an especially useful number though, since the UK’s networks aren’t actually capable of those sorts of speeds yet.
-In practice, an Opensignal report from September 2023 found that the average 5G download speed on Vodafone’s network was 114.3Mbps, so something in that region is more likely – though peak speeds could reach around 1Gbps.
+In practice, an Opensignal report from January 2026 found that the average 5G download speed on Vodafone’s network was 130.9Mbps, so something in that region is more likely – though peak speeds could reach around 1Gbps.

-Another option would be the Netgear Nighthawk M6, available from O2.
-This has theoretical top speeds of 3.6Gbps, while O2’s average 5G download speeds according to that Opensignal report are 77.0Mbps.
+Another option would be the Netgear Nighthawk M7 Pro, available from O2.
+This has theoretical top speeds of 6Gbps, while O2’s average 5G download speed according to that Opensignal report is 89.9Mbps.
+O2 also currently sells the Netgear Nighthawk M7 and the Netgear Nighthawk M3, both of which are cheaper and less capable, but still deliver 5G speeds.

 And then there’s EE, which stocks the EE 5G WiFi.
-EE’s current plans for this top out at 100Mbps, which is in line with the 99.5Mbps average found for EE by Opensignal.
+EE’s current plans for this top out at 100Mbps (even though the network claims it can average speeds of 146Mbps), while Opensignal found that EE’s network has an average 5G download speed of 92.2Mbps.

-Of course, you could also buy a 5G mobile broadband device from a third-party store and then put a different network’s SIM card in it, which you might want to, because while Three doesn’t currently sell any 5G mobile broadband routers, its average 5G download speed is much higher at 205.5Mbps according to the report above, while other reports have shown its peak speeds to approach 1Gbps.
+Of course, you could also buy a 5G mobile broadband device from a third-party store and then put a different network’s SIM card in it, giving you more options.

-You’ll only get any of these sorts of speeds in 5G areas though.
+Note though that you’ll only get any of the sorts of speeds above in 5G areas.
 If you’re using a 5G mobile broadband device in an area that only has a 4G signal, then you’ll get 4G speeds, detailed below.

 How fast is 4G mobile broadband?